woocommerce/woocommerce-blocks/docs/internal-developers/testing/smoke-testing.md

 To make future testing more efficient, we recommend setting up some Blocks in advance so you can repeat tests on them whenever smoke testing.

-### 1. Create a page with all regular and SSR blocks (such as the product grids) setup and configured.
+### 1. Create a page with all regular and SSR blocks (such as the product grids) setup and configured

 <details>
 <summary>You can copy and paste the following code into a new page to add all the blocks (click):</summary>